sendgrid/docs/source/User_Guide/Transactional_Templates/create_and_edit_transactional_templates.md

 {% endanchor h2 %}

 {% info %}
-Email templates are table-based HTML with inline or header styles, because some well-known email applications will only read table-based HTML.
+Email templates are table-based HTML with inline or header styles, because some well known email applications will only read table-based HTML.
 {% endinfo %}

 *To add a template:*